slowernews/wisdom-tldr/README.md

 Keep your friends for friendship, but work with the skilled and competent.

 > *'If you're the smartest in the room, you're in the wrong room.'*

+> *'If you are lonely when you are not alone, you are in bad company.'*

 ###On teamwork